dmmkimani/YourSpace-Server/README.md

-# Meeting Room Booking Application - Application Tier
+# YourSpace (Meeting Room Booking Application) - Application Tier

 This is the application server for the application.